Alibaba prints jumbo deal without China premium

 "It is a defining trade not just for the sheer size, but the fact that it got priced against a peer group in a developed market," said a person familiar with the matter.

-Alibaba bonds priced through some of the US blue chip tech giants such as Amazon (AMZN.O) and eBay (EBAY.O).
-Its US$1.5bn 7-year tranche, priced at 115bp over Treasuries, came inside Amazon’s 2022s, quoted at a G-spread of 116bp.
-Its US$2.25bn 10-year, priced at 128bp over, also easily pierced through eBay’s interpolated curve.
+Alibaba bonds priced through some of the US blue chip tech giants such as Amazon and eBay.
+Its US$1.5bn 7-year tranche, priced at 115bp over Treasuries, came inside Amazon's 2022s, quoted at a G-spread of 116bp.
+Its US$2.25bn 10-year, priced at 128bp over, also easily pierced through eBay's interpolated curve.

 "The company achieved the tight pricing as it was clear in positioning away from China," the person said.